learn-co-students/javascript-intro-to-looping-js-intro-000/README.md

 * [MDN - While Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/while)
 * [Codecademy - Do-While Loop](http://www.codecademy.com/glossary/javascript/loops#do-while-loops)
 * [MDN - Do-While Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while)

+## Installing Node

+Node.js is JavaScript runtime that operates on the server.
+It's not important to know exactly what that means, but it's important to know why we're requiring it here.
+Even though we're learning about browser-based JavaScript, almost all of what we write can run _as written_ on the server.
+That means that Node.js gives us a way of, e.g., running tests without having to hack together some browser-based testing environment (which would be slow and error prone).
+Instead, we just pass our code to the Node.js runtime and our tests chug along (and print out handy errors to boot!).

+If you're on OS X, you can install Node using Homebrew (`brew install node`).

+If you're using Linux, use your package manager (`sudo apt-get node` or something like that.)

+On Windows, you can install from source or use something like [Chocolatey](https://chocolatey.org/).

+Then, once you have a base Node.js installed, you can use a version manager like [n](https://github.com/tj/n) or [nvm](https://github.com/creationix/nvm) (for [Windows](https://github.com/coreybutler/nvm-windows)) so that you can easily switch between multiple versions.
+(For this course, and most things you'll encounter afterwards, version 6 or higher will be all you'll need.)

 <p data-visibility="hidden">View <a href="https://learn.co/lessons/intro-to-looping.js" title="JavaScript Loops">JavaScript Loops</a> on Learn.co and start learning to code for free.</p>